Ashokkumar1703/Online-Bus-Ticket-Booking-Application/README.md

 Building an online bus ticket booking application in India with Java Full stack project

+ProjectOverview:
+Developed a bus ticket booking application that allows users to search for bus schedules, book tickets, and view booking history.
+The application supports seat reservation, payment, and booking confirmation functionalities.

+Key Features:
+•	Ticket Booking: Users can view available buses based on destination, date, and time, and then reserve seats.
+•	Payment Integration: Added payment gateway simulation for ticket payment during the booking process.
+•	Booking History: Implemented a system for users to view their past bookings and cancel tickets.
+•	Backend Development: Developed REST APIs with Spring Boot for bus schedule management, booking, and payment services.
+•	Database Management: Designed and implemented PostgreSQL database to store bus schedules, user bookings, and payment details.
+•	Search & Filters: Added features to allow users to search and filter bus schedules by date, destination, and availability.
+•	Frontend Interface: Designed a user-friendly interface with HTML, CSS, and JavaScript, providing real-time updates of available seats and bus schedules.
+•	Testing: Ensured the correctness of the application by writing unit tests with JUnit to test backend functionalities like booking and payment processing.

+Technologies Used: Core Java, Spring Boot, Spring Framework, PostgreSQL, JUnit, HTML, CSS, JavaScript.

 Backend Development (Spring boot):
 1.Create a new Spring Boot version 3.3.4 project